-AIA has enlisted the help of FA Simms & Partners to provide a dedicated helpline to members supplying business rescue and insolvency guidance.
+FA Simms & Partners to provide a dedicated helpline to AOA members supplying business rescue and insolvency guidance.
 This help line is completely free and so is the advice you receive.
 The guidance covers all aspects regarding personal and corporate procedures and will be delivered by a fully Licensed Insolvency Practitioner.

 FA Simms & Partners have many years' experience in providing these helplines and they have proven extremely valuable to both businesses and individuals who need support in these areas.

 FA Simms & Partners, as a business rescue and insolvency firm, have been helping companies with insolvency and business worries for 35 years and have worked with AIA for the past eight years.

 If you’re an AIA member then you have access tothe Anti-Money Laundering Compliance Company (AMLCC) for free.
 This package usually costs £197 plus VAT per annum, so this is a significant saving.
 The free access for your firm includes the MLRO (Money Laundering Reporting Officer) and three staff.